imba/imba.io/content/guides/05-handbook/65-styling.md

 Our approach to styling is inspired by [Tailwind](https://tailwindcss.com), so we recommend reading about [their philosophy](https://tailwindcss.com/docs/utility-first).
 Think of the style syntax in Imba as what Tailwind might be like if it was allowed to invent a language.

+## Design system

+Imba has a goal of making it as easy as possible to be consistent with regards to fonts, colors, sizes and more throughout your application.
+In the spirit of Tailwind, we supply a default "theme" with a whole range of delightfully hand-picked colors, font sizes, shadows and sizing/spacing units.

+We are not talking about a "theme" like bootstrap – forcing you into creating generic bootstrap-looking designs – but more just a minimal set of defaults that can be used to create all sorts of varied but consistent designs.
+You can choose not to use them at all, or override everything in your custom theme config, but we think you will find it immensely useful.

 # Global Styles

 Style rules are declared using the `css` keyword.